Ensemble Bash at Cambridge Music FestivalEnsemble Bash

-We started our own PR department in 2015 due to an increased demand for high-quality PR services by our artists.
+We started our own classical music PR department in 2015 due to an increased demand for high-quality PR services by our artists.

 Our directors have many years experience of managing large one-off projects, particularly in chamber music and contemporary music.

-Bright Ivy provide artists the daily support they need to be fully creative, allowing them the time and space they need to focus on what really matters, creating something brilliant.
+Bright Ivy provides artists with administrative, managerial and promotional support, allowing them the time and space they need to focus on what really matters – making music creatively.

 About Bright Ivy

-In 2015, Bright Ivy merged with Fourfortytwo Ltd, a chamber music agency founded by Philip Venables in 2010.
-Since the incorporation of Fourfortytwo, Joel and Philip head up Bright Ivy to focus on bespoke artist management, with a special focus on chamber ensembles and composers.
+In 2015, Bright Ivy merged with Fourfortytwo Ltd, a chamber music agency founded in 2010 by Philip Venables.
+Under the new, larger Bright Ivy, Joel and Philip focus on bespoke artist management and providing a full range of marketing services for arts organisations and individuals.

-From its conception, Bright Ivy has set out to work with artists at all stages in their careers, and focus particularly on visual impact and online presence.
-In today's Internet world, we recognise that to be successful, artists must have technology at their disposal, from disseminating information about their performances, to stunning visual identities, to streamlined concert management.
+From the outset Bright Ivy has worked with artists at all stages in their careers, focusing particularly on visual impact, online presence and marketing.
+In today's online world we recognise that, to be successful, artists must have technology at their disposal, whether that be to help publicise performances, provide stunning visual identity or to streamline concert management.

 Having our design, marketing, and PR services in-house sets Bright Ivy apart from other management companies and creates the holistic approach that artists and arts organisations need to position themselves at the forefront of today's incredibly competitive marketplace.